Summary of the APA Style

 Step 2: The free Scribbr APA Generator.
 Easily create your references directly in APA Style.

 Step 3: The Ephorus Check in collaboration with Ephorus.
-Check your thesis for plagiarism.
+Check your dissertation for plagiarism.